kimcangho/kimcangho/README.md

 # Hi, Kent here! 👋

-## I am a mechanical engineer turned software engineer.
-I'm all about honing my craft and bringing ideas to life! 🛠

 ### About me
-- Actively surging my way into the tech industry to become a full-time web developer 🌊
-- Currently working on [gattaGo](https://github.com/kimcangho/gattaGo-client), a passion project of mine (it's a dragonboat team builder!) 🐲
-- Extra information and contact over at my [LinkedIn](https://www.linkedin.com/in/kentkcho/) 📫
-- Set up a coffee chat through [Calendly](https://calendly.com/ho-kimcang) ☕
+I am a mechanical engineer turned software engineer, and I'm all about honing a craft, achieving proficiency in said craft, and wielding it to tackle large obstacles and solve complex problems!

+When I'm not behind the keyboard, you can find me on the saddle of a road bike.
+I've only just started cycling as of this summer and it's been a wild ride!
+Also got a century ride under my belt, too!
+If not on a bike, you might find me inside my home gym (assembled during the pandemic for an amount too high for me to publicly dislocse) or pitching in as a volunteer at a tech event!

 ### Skills